lucafrance/lucafrance.github.io/_posts/2023-02-23-luca-decimal.md

 Having to fit these projects in a structure which didn't conceive their existence was adding unnecessary mental burden.

 1. There is not an obvious way to archive older files.
-If I have a project in `10.01 Project A`, then it will stay there on top of my list even when the project is over.
+If I have a project in `10.01 Project A`, then it will stay there on top of my list when the project is done.
-There are workarounds, but they involve breaking up the decimal structure and too much manual work.
+There are [workarounds](https://johnnydecimal.com/concepts/exceptions-to-the-rules/), but they involve too much manual reorganization.

 1. In defining a Johnny Decimal structure there is an implicit choice about how prominent each thing should be.
 I realized afterwards that some of the choices didn't necessarily match how I wanted to use the folders in practice.
-There is the possibility of re-defining the indexes, but this is a complex process for how Johnny Decimal is defined.

 I believe Johnny decimal shines most with teams working on processes with stable structures.
 For individuals probably other solutions are better most of the time.